Home

 • Heat butter in a large skillet and sauté carrots, broccoli and onions

-• Add mushrooms, garlic and sauté
+• Add mushrooms, snap peas and garlic

-• Deglaze with burgundy wine (simply means pour wine around edges of the pan and continue to sauté ...cook ...until the sauce thickens)
+• "Deglaze" with burgundy wine (simply means pour wine around edges of the pan and continue to sauté ...cook ...until the sauce thickens)

 • Add brown sauce or gravy and the meat strips

-• Cook until very hot paying attention to desired meat doneness
+• Cook until very hot, paying attention to desired meat doneness

 That's it!
+Nice job!

 This Beef Strips recipe is easy ...but this meal is very much appreciated by my guests.
 Try it.
 You'll be pleased and who said cooking quality meals always has to be difficult?

 Want recipes you can be confident will turn out?
 These recipes have met the ultimate test!
+These recipes are "recipes that work."

 Enjoy your restaurant recipe for beef strips and the company of those you share them with.